-gap, which stated that "Agricultural water has a role to play with regard to adding flexibility and reliability to meet future water needs."
-In addition, the IBCC polled on language regarding multipurpose projects, which stated: "In addition to meeting East Slope needs, a new supply project should have significant operational flexibility (such as the ability to be used conjunctively with alternative agricultural transfers and nontributary groundwater when water supply is not available) (October Polling Results: 86/14/0)."
+Cooperative Project.
+In 2013, the Colorado Legislature passed H.B.
+1248, which was signed by the Governor.
+This legislation further allows ATM pilots to move forward.
+The Super Ditch is an example of an ATM project in the Arkansas Basin.
+During the February IBCC meeting, the IBCC reviewed language on the agricultural and nonconsumptive gap, which stated that "Agricultural water has a role to play with regard to adding flexibility and reliability to meet future water needs."
+In addition, the IBCC polled on language regarding multi-purpose projects, which stated: "In addition to meeting East Slope needs, a new supply project should have significant operational flexibility (such as the ability to be used conjunctively with alternative agricultural transfers and nontributary groundwater when water supply is not available) (October Polling Results: 86% agree /14% needs further discussion/0% disagree)."